IBM-Swift-Sunset/Kitura-Chat-Server/README.md

   - _namespacename_ is the name space name you chose for your account
   - _hostname_ is the virtual host name you want for your container group

-Once the container in the container group ghas started you can point a browser at http://hostname.mybluemix.net, where hostname is the host name you specified in the previous command.
+Once the container in the container group has started you can point a browser at http://hostname.mybluemix.net, where hostname is the host name you specified in the previous command.

 ## License
 This library is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE.txt).